codewithkenzo/versade/README.md

 ## Documentation URLs

-Versa automatically finds and provides URLs for:
+Versade automatically finds and provides URLs for:

 - **Documentation**: Main documentation site for the package
 - **API Reference**: API documentation for developers